Tejaswini-popuri/Biography/README.md

 A newbie on GitHub but I believe in better late than never!!!!

 Talking about Personal Stuffs:
-  1. 🚀   I’m currently working on obtaining Data Engineering Certification in GCP & AWS
+  1. 🚀   I’m currently working on understanding Computer Vision problems and Open source tools that help resolve them
   2. 👨🏻‍💻   Most of my projects are available on GitHub.
   3. 💬   Ask me about anything here!
 I am happy to help.
   4. 📫   How to reach me: popuritejaswini92@gmail.com.